tabareCapitan/tabarecapitan.github.io/docs/research.md

     padding-top: 0px;    /* Adjust this value to control the space above the content */
     padding-bottom: 0px; /* Adjust this value to control the space below the content */ }
+  .callout-wrapper {
+    margin-bottom: 3px; /* Adjust this value to control the vertical space between callouts */ }
 </style>

 <!-- {::options parse_block_html="true" /} -->